bionetslab/PARADYS/README.md

 ## Installation

 To use PARADYS you need to have Python installed on your system.
-Install the necessary conda environment as follows:
+Install the necessary conda environment by running

 ```
 conda env create -f environment.yml
 ```

+and then activate the newly created environment.

 ## Usage